opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 In the preceding query, `k` represents the number of neighbors returned by the search of each graph.
 You must also include the `size` option, indicating the final number of results that you want the query to return.

-For NMSLIB and Faiss engines, `k` is the maximum number of documents returned for all segments of a shard.
-For the Lucene engine, `k` is the number of documents returned for a shard.
+For the NMSLIB and Faiss engines, `k` represents the maximum number of documents returned for all segments of a shard.
+For the Lucene engine, `k` represents the number of documents returned for a shard.
 The maximum value of `k` is 10,000.

 For any engine, each shard returns `size` results to the coordinator node.
 Thus, the total number of results that the coordinator node receives is `size * number of shards`.
 After the coordinator node consolidates the results received from all nodes, the query returns the top `size` results.